-Serve these roasted root vegetables up as a side dish, or let it stand alone as a hearty vegetarian meal.
+Serve these roasted root veggies up as a side dish, or let it stand alone as a hearty vegetarian meal.
 (Perfect for Meatless Monday!)

 Roasted Root Vegetables with Kale